Brazil Visa Tips: Do I Need A Passport and A Visa To Go To Brazil?

 The Brazilian tourist visa is valid for 10 years.
 No one can obtain a visa at an airport.
 If you are at the airport, immigration will not allow anyone to enter the country if they do not have a valid visa.
 There is no way for the U.S. government to assist anyone if they arrive in Brazil without a visa.
 Upon arriving in Brazil, you must fill out an immigration form and return it when leaving the country.

 There are different rules for minors who are applying for a Brazilian visa.
 The Brazilian Embassy or consulate may require a birth certificate as well as a notarized travel authorization from both parents.

 Anyone who wants to travel to Brazil will need to plan early enough.
+Brazil is usually safe for U.S. citizens but should always be careful, and watch your surrounding.
 The purpose is to make sure that they have their passport and visa ready for their trip.
 The processing time usually doesn’t take that long.
 But, there are certain times throughout the year when it takes longer due to more being traveling.
 No one wants to miss out on a trip.
 Especially, if it is because they did not request the proper information early enough or not at all.